cspades/predi-home/README.md

 **Finals Week** - Complete the Project and fork/clone the GitHub.

-**Developed by Cory Ye, for the embedded systems course ECE M202A at UCLA**
+**Developed by Cory Ye, for the embedded systems course ECE M202A at UCLA.**